RodrigoOkuta/generator-react-component/README.md

 The generator will ask:

 - where you want to create the component (default is `.`)
+- whether you want to make a class or functional component
+- whether you want to make a subdirectory for the component
 - the Name of the component (PascalCase is BestCase)
 - if you want to create a spec test
 - if you want to create a story for storybook